New temple presidents

 It's easy.
 Send a link to the story you were just reading to a friend.
 Just fill out the form on this page and we'll send it along.

-Sister Porter serves as a patriarch's scribe and as a ward Primary pianist.
-She served with her husband as he presided over the Japan Missionary Training Center and the Japan Kobe Mission.
-She previously served as stake Relief Society president, ward Relief Society president, and ward Young Women president.
-She was born in Salt Lake City, Utah, to Jesse Raine and Edith LaVelle Duckworth Curtis.
+Sister Crayk, serving as ward Young Women president, previously served with her husband as he presided over the Mexico Monterrey South Mission and the Peru Missionary Training Center.
+She has also served as a ward Relief Society president, ward Young Women president, ward Primary president's counselor and Sunday School teacher.
+She was born in Salt Lake City, Utah, to Robert Axel and Norma Ailene Worthington Greenwall.